Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/words-are-hard.md

   setup cost will be compensated for by more efficient runtime
 - If you're going to be using this algorithm in a loop, you should prefer option A to avoid the expensive setup code
-- We may be able to ammortise option B's setup cost with caching
+- We may be able to amortise option B's setup cost with caching
 - Option A probably compares each input with every other input (e.g. `for x in inputs { for y in inputs { if some_condition(x, y) { ... }}}`)
 - Option B probably constructs a tree at the start then does a linear search